Connected Coordinated Motion Planning with Bounded Stretch

 By a single application of the approach from \cref{sec:reconfig-single-tiles}, all clusters of all tiles are arranged simultaneously within a makespan of $\mathcal{O}(d)$.
-Finally, simultaneously pushing all clusters of all tiles into the direction of their target tiles realizes $S_i$, see \cref{fig:tunnel_aproach}(b).
-Note that not all robots are pushed into the target tile $T'$ but some replace robots on the boundaries between $T$ and $T'$, see \cref{fig:tunnel_aproach}(c).
+Finally, simultaneously pushing all clusters of all tiles into the direction of their target tiles realizes~$S_i$, see \cref{fig:tunnel_aproach-b}.
+Note that not all robots are pushed into the target tile $T'$ but some replace robots on the boundaries between $T$ and $T'$, see \cref{fig:tunnel_aproach-c}.

-Repeating this approach for each subflow $f_i$ leads to a stable schedule that realizes the entire flow $F$ within a makespan linear in $d$, i.e., transforms $C_s'$ into $C_t'$ within $\mathcal{O}(d)$ tranformation steps, see \cref{fig:refilling_overview}.
+Repeating this approach for each subflow $f_i$ leads to a stable schedule that realizes the entire flow $F$ within a makespan linear in $d$, i.e., transforms $C_s'$ into~$C_t'$ within $\mathcal{O}(d)$ transformation steps, see \cref{fig:refilling_overview}.

 \begin{proof}[Proof of \cref{lem:correctness_refilling}] The schedule described above (and illustrated in \cref{fig:tunnel_aproach}) is correct because of the following.
 For each tile $T \in V(G)$, the number of the paths starting in $T$ equals the supply of $T$, while the number of paths ending in $T$ equals the demand of $T$.
 As $T$ has either a supply or a demand, but not both, so the tile $T$ is never too full to receive additional robots, and never too empty to deliver robots as required by paths containing~$T$. \end{proof}